 Mobile Network service: O2 works fine

-Other comments: This can be a fun dive when done on the first two hours of the Ebb tide as there’s an Eddy current in this area that takes you on a gentle drift UP the loch, as you’ll see from the sponges all leaning that way, til you get to 9-10 metres depth when it reverses completely and then takes one DOWN the loch.
+Other comments: This can be a fun dive when done on the first two hours of the Ebbtide as there’s an Eddy current in this area that takes you on a gentle drift UP the loch, as you’ll see from the sponges all leaning that way, When you get to 9-10 metres depth when it reverses completely and then takes one DOWN the loch.
 Again, you’ll see the sponges bending in that direction too.
-Also NOTE, this won’t happen on a Flood Tide, the underwater topography doesn’t allow it, ie, you’ll HAVE to swim against the current to come home.
+Also, NOTE, this won’t happen on a Flood Tide, the underwater topography doesn’t allow it, IE, you’ll HAVE to swim against the current to come home.

 Pub: We took our own as we were camping